muggy8/proxymity/docs/proxymity.md

 })
 ```

-asyncend will resolve once the choice for the select is resolved but a rednerend will resolve when the property for chosen is updated since the `data-script` of the containing div will trigger another re-render after the curren render process is finished
+asyncend will resolve once the choice for the select is resolved but a rednerend will resolve when the property for chosen is updated since the `data-script` of the containing div will trigger another re-render after the current render process is finished

 ## proxymity.random.number([lowerLimit,] upperLimit)
 - upperLimit (required): an integer that specifies the upper limit inclusive